piciji/denise/readme.md

     * i.e. if ALT is released a few milliseconds sooner than 'W', it doesn't print a 'W'
 * bugfixed RawInput: some joystick types were not registered
 * unplugged joypads will not be forgot anymore
+* transfer file names of loaded software to the savestate description field

 ## 1.0.6
 * polished OS X UI ... looks ok now for Mojave dark theme